BSM0oo/YouTube-screenshot-AI-context-caption/README.md

 backend is main.py
 checkout README.md for info on how the files and components are structured
 3) Determine best way to fix each item in the task list and generate an overall plan
-4) Execute the changes for the first change
+4) Execute the changes for the first change. prefer edit file over write file unless completely redoing the majority of the file. after performing multiple edits on a file, always review the modified file to confirm the changes are as we expect.
+5) Review any files with multiple edits from this run.
-5) Test the change by running npm run dev in the frontend folder
+6) Test the change by running npm run dev in the frontend folder
-6) Fix any issues found in the test
+7) Fix any issues found in the test
-7) Let me know status of change, and ask permission to move to the next one.
+8) Let me know status of change, and ask permission to move to the next one.

 ## Improvements roadmap and prompts.
 Fix one by one and ask for approval before going to the next one.